-Lawn grubs are the larvae of beetles (oftentimes, Japanese, chafers, Oriental or billbug beetles).
-The beetles lay their eggs in your grass early summer, which hatch into white worm/caterpillar-like crawlers.
+Lawn grubs are the larvae of beetles (oftentimes, Japanese, chafers, Oriental, or billbug beetles).
+The beetles lay their eggs in your grass in the early summer, which hatch into white worm/caterpillar-like crawlers.

 These larvae remain under the surface of your lawn throughout the summer months, snacking on your grassroots and other organic matter in your soil.

 Once they fill their bellies, these fat and happy grubs burrow even deeper into your soil to “hibernate” for the winter, emerging early spring as adult beetles to start the cycle all over again.

 There are a few clear signs that you may have a lawn grub problem on your hands:

 - Animals are digging up your lawn.
 These plump lawn grubs make hearty snacks for critters.
 Raccoons, skunks, birds, and moles can scratch and claw at your turf, ripping up grass to get to chow down on their favorite delicacies.

 - Dead patches of grass.
 Be cautious of this one, as dead grass patches might be caused by a number of other reasons.
 Nonetheless, lawn grubs can cause stretches of your turf to turn brown and wither, resembling the effects of dehydration.
 The difference between drought and grubs is easy to identify, though, by simply pulling on the grass.
 If it comes right up you have grubs that have literally chewed the roots off the grass so there is nothing holding it in place.

 - Sponge-like texture like late summer.
 When you step on your turf, does it feel springy or squishy?
 Just like a sponge has holes in it which makes it compress easily, soil with lots of tunnels from grub damage will feel less firm than normal.